Show das Poderosas

 "Show das Poderosas" (Powerful Girls' Show) is a single by the Brazilian singer Anitta released on April 16, 2013.
-The song served as the third single from her self-titled debut album (2013).
+The song served as the lead single from her self-titled debut album (2013).
 The song has sold 50,000 paid downloads on Brazilian iTunes, and almost 85,000 worldwide.
 The song's music video has been viewed over 148 million times on YouTube.

 Upon its release, "Show das Poderosas" was met with favorable reception from music critics, many of whom praised it for being different from the other songs released at that time.
 Commercially, "Show das Poderosas" performed well on record charts.

 Background and release

 By posting a video singing "Soltinha", by singer Priscila Nocetti, student Larissa de Macedo Machado was discovered by disc jockey (DJ) Renato Azevedo, known as Batutinha.
 The DJ invited her to a test, in order to know if she really sang well and had a stage presence.
 Azevedo "was impressed by the singer's and girlfriends' ability to stiletto – a high-heeled dance mode, popularized by the American star Beyoncé", described Silvio Essinger, from O Globo.
 With that, he decided to work with her.
 One of the artist's complaints was her name, which she considered very common; Her suggestion was "Anita", in reference to the main character of the miniseries Presença de Anita: "Anita had a mystery that aroused the curiosity of men, women, everyone.
 It was just a girl, but at the same time I was fond of this joke.
 Batutinha gave the idea of "Anitta" with two T's, and the singer agreed.

 Anitta was hired by the Rio de Janeiro funk shows producer Furacão 2000, and through it she released four tracks: "Menina Má", "Proposta", "Fica Só Olhando" and "Eu Vou Ficar".
 In June 2012, manager Kamilla Fialho, paid R$260,000 to the company, so that the artist could be managed by her.
 Fialho set up a show with musicians and dancers, invested in the image of Anitta, and presented her to producers Umberto Tavares and Mãozinha.
 Anitta was coveted by major record labels; She was "rolling up" two of them until she decided on Warner Music, with whom she signed in January 2013, and on February 6, her first single "Meiga e Abusada" was released through the label.